 - Instead be verbally appreciative and supportive.

 - Be sensitive.
-If he is just back from a long day at work it may not be the right time to share all of your day’s difficulties on him.
+If he is just back from a long day at work it may not be the right time to share all of your day’s difficulties with him.

 - Be romantic.
 Surprise your husband.
 Use your creativity and imagination.